Nina Lazarczyk-Bilal

 About me

-Nina graduated from Uppsala University, where she completed a 2-year master's program in peace and conflict studies.
-She has also done several short-term research projects at Stockholm International Peace Research Institute (SIPRI), Stockholm Institute of Transition Economics (SITE), Nordic Africa Institute (NAI) in Uppsala and Queen's University Belfast.
+She holds a master’s degree in Peace and Conflict Studies from Uppsala University and has been affiliated with institutions such as the Stockholm International Peace Research Institute (SIPRI), the Stockholm Institute of Transition Economics (SITE), the Nordic Africa Institute (NAI), and Queen’s University Belfast.

-Nina is a Senior Fellow with Humanity in Action, an international non-profit organization that trains and connects young leaders in issues related to human rights and minority rights.
-She has gained international work experience from Sweden, Spain, Bosnia and Herzegovina and Poland.
+Nina is a Senior Fellow of Humanity in Action, an international non-profit network dedicated to advancing human and minority rights.
+Her professional experience spans Sweden, Spain, Bosnia and Herzegovina, and Poland, reflecting a strong international orientation in both her academic and applied work.

 RESEARCH